powerhousepro69/videoinfox/readme.md

      - View Playlist

+       - Move Line .............. move a video in the playlist.
-       - Move Line to reorder videos in the playlist.
+       - Move Block ............. move a block of videos in the playlist.
-       - Remove Line to remove videos from the playlist.
+       - Remove Line ............ remove a video from the playlist.
+       - Remove Block ........... remove a block of videos from the playlist
-       - Remove Dupes to remove duplicate videos from the playlist.
+       - Remove Dupes ........... remove duplicate videos from the playlist.
-       - Clear Playlist to clear out the playlist.
+       - Clear Playlist ......... clear out the playlist.

      - Play Queue

+       - Move Line .............. move a video in the play queue.
-       - Move Line to reorder videos in the play queue.
+       - Move Block ............. move a block of videos in the play queue.
+       - Remove Line ............ remove a video from the play queue.
-       - Remove Line to remove videos from the play queue.
+       - Remove Block ........... remove a block of videos from the play queue.
-       - Remove Dupes to remove duplicate videos from the play queue.
+       - Remove Dupes ........... remove duplicate videos from the play queue.
-       - Clear Queue to clear out the play queue.
+       - Clear Queue ............ clear out the play queue.

      - Change and Queue

-       - Change to load an existing playlist.
+       - Change ................. change playlist.
-       - Create to create an empty Playlist.
+       - Create ................. create empty Playlist.
-       - Delete to delete a playlist.
+       - Delete ................. delete playlist.
+       - Rename ................. rename playlist.
-       - Add to Queue to add a playlist to the play queue.
+       - Add to Queue ........... add playlist to the play queue.

      - Queue List

-       - Move Line to reorder playlists in the play queue.
+       - Move Line * ............ move a playlist in the play queue.
-       - Remove Line to remove playlists from the play queue.
+       - Remove Line * .......... remove a playlist from the play queue.
-       - Remove Dupes to remove duplicate playlists from the play queue.
+       - Remove Dupes * ......... remove duplicate playlists from the play queue.
-       - Rebuild Queue to rebuild the play queue after one or more of the above 3 options are run.
+       - Rebuild Queue .......... updates play queue after one or more of the above 3 options * are run.
-       - Clear Queue to clear out the play queue.
+       - Clear Queue ............ clear out the play queue.

-     * Playlist overwrite prompt for an existing file with options:  -Create and -Make Playlist
+     Playlist overwrite prompt for an existing file with options:  -Create and -Make Playlist

 ### Find videos by searching the text of all playlists using a keyword with Playlist Find